Baseball-Phillies pound Astros to grab 2-1 World Series lead | Sports-Games

 But Suarez, who was backed up in the early innings by some stellar plays from the unheralded Phillies defense, elicited a harmless fly ball to end what would be the Astros last best chance.
 A 443-foot two-run shot from Kyle Schwarber and a solo shot from Rhys Hoskins further energized the raucous Philadelphia crowd, who saw their team's record at home improve to 6-0 this postseason.

+"Anytime I can help my team mates, throughout the whole season, we've done that."
+McCullers became the first pitcher in World Series history to give up five home runs in a game but Astros manager Dusty Baker said he did not believe the righty was inadvertently tipping his pitches.

+"We didn't see anything," Baker told reporters.
+"Sometimes they just hit you.
+They might have been sitting on off-speed pitches because that's what they hit out of the ballpark."

-The Astros will look to even the series when they send Cristian Javier to the mound for Game Four.
+The Astros will look to avoid falling behind 3-1 in the best-of-seven series when they send Cristian Javier to the mound for Game Four on Wednesday in Philadelphia.
+The Phillies will counter with Game One starter Aaron Nola, who will be working on normal rest due to the postponement of Monday's game.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)